 At the end of the day, the main thing every potential and new VA wants to know is “where do I get clients?”.
 Because this is the question on the lips of every freelancer and something I discuss in every single training session, I thought I’d share the three most successful methods I’ve found of how to fish for and land your first client.

-Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing business, social media is also my VA niche and I spend a lot of time on LinkedIn researching and assessing profiles and groups for social media consultants and marketers.
+Writing LinkedIn profiles isn’t just something I used to do as part of my CV writing business, social media was also my VA niche and I spent a lot of time on LinkedIn researching and assessing profiles and groups for social media consultants and marketers.
 LinkedIn is a massive subject, but one of the things I want to share with you is how to effectively connect and then start conversations with those new connections.

 An “elevator pitch” is how you would deliver a summary of your product, business or service to someone during a short elevator ride.
 It’s not a sales pitch, it’s a concise explanation of who you are, what you do, who you do it for and why someone might want this.
 It’s useful to have an elevator pitch when networking, so let me show you how to write one.